-Does your firm hold a comparable guarantee or equivalent cover in lieu of PII, or is it otherwise exempt from any holding PII in respect of any regulated activities (tick as appropriate)?
-This question will establish whether a firm is exempt from the requirements and so is not required to hold PII.
+Does your firm hold a comparable guarantee or equivalent cover in lieu of DII or is it otherwise event from This question will establish whether a firm is exempt from the requirements and so is not required to hold PII. of PII, or is it otherwise exempt from holding PII in respect of any regulated activities (tick as appropriate)?
 The conditions for comparable guarantees and exemptions from the PII requirements for firms carrying on insurance or home finance mediation are set out in MIPRU 3.1.1R paragraphs (3) to (6).
-Personal investment firms can only be exempted by individual waiver granted by the FSA (unless IPRU(INV) 13.1.5R applies in respect of comparable guarantees).
+Personal investment firms can only be exempted by individual waiver granted by the FSA (unless IPRU(INV) 13.1.7R applies in respect of comparable guarantees).
 If the firm is required to hold PII - i.e. is not exempt from holding PII - you should enter 'no' in the data field.
-A firm is NOT exempt from holding PII if: • the firm has a group policy with an insurer; or • the firm has permission for the regulated business that requires PII, but does not currently carry it out; or • it is a personal investment firm meeting the exemption requirements for mortgage intermediaries and insurance intermediaries in MIPRU 3.
-Retail investment firms that do not meet the definition of personal investment firm are not required to complete this section of the PMAP.
-If the firm does not hold a comparable section of the RMAR.
-Firms are required to take out and maintain PII at all times. guarantee or equivalent cover and is not exempt, does the firm currently hold PII?
+A firm is NOT exempt from holding PII if: the firm has a group policy with an insurer; or the firm has permission for the regulated business that requires PII, but does not currently carry it out; or it is a personal investment firm meeting the exemption requirements for mortgage intermediaries and insurance intermediaries in MIPRU 3.
+Retail investment firms that do not meet the definition of personal investment firm are not required to complete this section of the RMAR.
+If the firm does not hold a comparable Firms are required to take out and maintain PII at all times. guarantee or equivalent cover and is not exempt, does the firm currently hold PII?
 You should only enter 'n/a' if the firm is exempt from the PII requirements for all the regulated activities forming part of the RMAR.
 Has the firm renewed its PII cover since the last reporting date?
-This question will ensure that a firm does not fill in PII basic and detailed information each time it reports, if the information only changes annually.
+This question will ensure that a firm does not fill in Part 2 of the PII section of the RMAR each time it reports, if the information only changes annually.
 If the firm is reporting for the first time, you should enter 'yes' here and complete the data fields.
-Devt 2 You should only enter 'n/a' if the firm is exempt from the PII requirements for all the regulated activities forming part of the RMAR.
+Devis 2 You should only enter 'n/a' if the firm is exempt from the PII requirements for all the regulated activities forming part of the RMAR.